Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 - Contrast enhancement is a subset of alterations known as lateral inhibition where neighboring cells inhibit each other.
 ![Figure CE]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figureCE.png" | absolute_url }})
 - Like in the visual and auditory cortex, the concept of a cortical column shows up in the somatic sensory cortex too.
-- Somatotopy: the mapping of the body’s surface sensations onto the brain.
+- *Somatotopy*: the mapping of the body’s surface sensations onto the brain.
 ![Figure 12.19]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure12-19.png" | absolute_url }})
 - Features of the somatotopic map
 - The map is discrete as the body, face, and internal organs are separate.
 - The map isn’t scaled to the human body but instead emphasizes the mouth and hands.
 ![Figure 12.20]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure12-20.png" | absolute_url }})
 - The relative size of cortex devoted to each body part is correlated with the density of sensory input received from that part.
 More neurons in the body area requires more neurons in the corresponding brain area.
-- The importance of an input and the size of its representation in the cortex are relfections of how often it’s used.
+- The importance of an input and the size of its representation in the cortex are reflections of how often it’s used.
 - What happens to the somatotopic map when an input is removed?
 - E.g. A finger is cut off.
 - Possible answers